-This is a stonking little ride very much of two parts, a few minutes drive from the town of Callander.
-It's pretty technical in places; while there's scope to miss the technical trail down Stank Glen, the descent of Ben Ledi is pretty much unavoidable – although it's the less tricky of the two – so be…
+This is a stonking little ride of two parts, just a few minutes drive from the town of Callander.
+It's pretty technical in places and while there's scope to miss the technical trail down Stank Glen, the descent of Ben Ledi is pretty much unavoidable – although it's the less tricky of the two – so be…

 Despite appearances, this is a fairly straightforward ride.
 Yes, there's a spot of climbing, but it's all on good solid doubletrack, and there's only one grindy bit as you approach Creag Mac Ranaich.
 The rest of the ride is either descending or cruising on disused railway path.

 Get recommendations on the best single tracks, peaks, & plenty of other exciting outdoor places.